darylyu/dotfiles/README.md

 - gitconfig - global git configuration
 - gitignore_global - list of files that git ignores in all repositories
 - tmux.conf - tmux configuration
-- vimrc - vim configuration
+- vimrc - vim configuration that depends on VAM for package management
-- xinitrc - all it does it read Xmodmabp
+- xinitrc - only thing it does is read Xmodmap
-- Xmodmap - rebinds capslock to ctrl
+- Xmodmap - only it does is rebind capslock to ctrl
-- xmonad.hs - mainly integration with xfce
+- xmonad.hs - only thing it does is integrate xmonad with xfce
 - zshrc - zsh config that defers most things to oh-my-zsh

 License